TOI-561: Characteristics

 TOI-561 is a yellow or orange star approximately 80% the size of the Sun.
-According to Lacedelli, it is 85% the radius and 79% the mass of the Sun, with a temperature of 5455 K. Weiss found the star to be 83.2% the radius and 80.5% the mass of the Sun, with a temperature of 5326 K and a luminosity just over half that of the Sun.
+According to Lacedelli, it is 85% the radius and 79% the mass of the Sun, with a temperature of 5455 Kelvin.
+Weiss found the star to be 83.2% the radius and 80.5% the mass of the Sun, with a temperature of 5326 K and a luminosity just over half that of the Sun.
 Both teams found that TOI-561 has an extremely low abundance of metals, or any element heavier than hydrogen or helium, and is very old; Weiss calculates an age of roughly 10 billion years.
-It is also a part of the Galactic Thick-Disk and is the first of those stars to have confirmed transiting exoplanets.
+It is also a part of the Galactic thick disk and is the first of those stars to have confirmed transiting exoplanets.

 Planetary system

 Depending on the study, TOI-561 has either 3 (Weiss) or 4 (Lacedelli) planets.
 The discrepancy comes from different interpretations of the two transit events associated with TOI-561 d in Weiss 2020.
 Only two transits were observed by TESS, and a third transit for a 16-day period would have occurred in the middle of a data gap.
 Weiss attributes the two transits to that of a single Sub-Neptune sized planet.
 However, in the radial velocity analysis by Lacedelli 2020, the 16-day signal is not recovered, but there are two additional signals of 26 and 77 days that they attribute to one of the two transits each.
 The follow-up study in 2022 has confirmed the architecture of four-planet system.
 Additional, fifth planet on the 473 days orbit is suspected.
 The orbital parameters were refined with additional observations from CHEOPS and TESS in 2024, further confirming four transiting planets and a fifth non-transiting candidate.